Nikita Shchitov

 Nikita Shchitov (born December 24, 1983) is a Russian former professional ice hockey defenceman who last played for HC Sochi in the Kontinental Hockey League (KHL).
-He formerly played with Salavat Yulaev Ufa, Neftekhimik Nizhnekamsk, HC Spartak Moscow and HC Sochi in Russia's top tier leagues.
+He formerly played with Salavat Yulaev Ufa, Neftekhimik Nizhnekamsk, HC Spartak Moscow and HC Sochi in Russia's top-tier leagues.

 Shchitov ended his 15-year professional career after missing the entirety of the 2019–20 season due to injury.
-He finished his career as captain of HC Sochi, having played parts of four seasons with the club and leading the club in games played and points among defenseman.
+He finished his career as captain of HC Sochi, having played parts of four seasons with the club and leading the club in games played and points among defencemen.